VBhojawala/vbhojawala.github.io/pages/python/06_Module_and_Package/02_logging.md

  :--- | :---
  DEBUG | Very detailed information how your function or program works.When resolving issue other programmer should be able to understand internal working. e.g. value of each variable in each iteration
  INFO | Confirmation log which indicates program is behaving as expected. e.g. method started with params, ended successfully with params
- WARNING | Indication of unexpected event occurred such as high work load which can cause problems.But program is working as expected.
-Or Invalid login attempts made to the application.
+ WARNING | Indication of unexpected event occurred such as high work load which can cause problems.But program is working as expected. e.g. Invalid login attempts made to the application.
  ERROR | Due to certain problem some functionality is not performing as expected. e.g. standard errors CRITICAL | Due to serious problem program is not able to run.